Read time 5 minutes

 - In Cached Exchange Mode, you cannot perform searching in emails.

-How to turn on Cached Exchange Mode in Microsoft Outlook application?
+How to turn on Cached Exchange Mode in the Microsoft Outlook application?

 - Follow File>>Account Settings>>Account Settings.